 Both tools are accessible for those with no prior training.
 However, Power BI seems more intuitive for users of other Microsoft products.
 When it comes to customizations, Tableau is a number-one choice as most of its features don’t require coding.
 Both tools offer various customer support options but Power BI’s users with free accounts will have limited access to it.
 Plus, Tableau’s user community is more robust and analytics-centered while Power BI’s focuses on coding.

-In one of our BI consulting projects, a Canadian commercial bank found it hard to face various data management challenges and choose the right data analytics tool to develop a BI solution perfect for non-tech users.
+In one of our BI consulting projects, a Canadian commercial bank found it hard to face various data management challenges and choose the right data analytics tool to create a BI architecture solution perfect for non-tech users.

 To help them select a suitable BI suite, we prepared a detailed comparative analysis of both tools.
 To demonstrate their differences and validate them against the business intelligence project plan, we built OLAP cubes and configured test reports based on real data in both tools.
 Our pilot reports served as the foundation for further BI implementation based on the customer’s needs.